GoodDollar/GoodSDKs/README.md

 ### 2. **Claim SDK** (`@goodsdks/citizen-sdk`)

-The Claim SDK handles Universal Basic Income (UBI) claiming functionality.
+The Claim SDK is part of the same `@goodsdks/citizen-sdk` package and handles Universal Basic Income (UBI) claiming functionality.
 It works in conjunction with the Identity SDK to ensure only verified users can claim their daily UBI.

 **Key Features:**
 - ✅ Daily UBI claiming with automatic balance checks